Krylov complexity in quantum field theory, and beyond: Introduction

 Besides being a probe of chaos, the Krylov complexity has a very intriguing and non-trivial connection with the exponent controlling the growth of the Out of Time Ordered Correlator (OTOC).
 Namely, the original work \cite{Parker_2019} conjectured (and proved for the case of infinite temperature) that the exponent of Krylov complexity bounds the exponent of OTOC, $\lambda_{\rm OTOC}\leq \lambda_{\rm K}$.
-We further propose this inequality being a part of a stronger relation, which generalizes the Maldacena-Shenker-Stanford bound on chaos \cite{MSS}, \bea \lambda_{\rm OTOC}\leq \lambda_{\rm K}\leq {2\pi \over \beta}. \eea In most cases considered so far, the first inequality in \eqref{MSS} is non-trivial, while the second one trivially becomes an equality \cite{Avdoshkin_2020}.
+We further propose this inequality being a part of a stronger relation, which generalizes the Maldacena-Shenker-Stanford bound on chaos \cite{MSS}, \bea \lambda_{\rm OTOC}\leq \lambda_{\rm K}\leq {2\pi \over \beta}. \eea In the most cases considered so far first inequality in \eqref{MSS} is non-trivial, while the second one trivially becomes an equality \cite{Avdoshkin_2020}.
 A proof of \eqref{MSS} in such a scenario was recently given in \cite{Gu_2022}.
-Below we give examples of free massive bosons and fermions, when the first inequality is trivial (we assign $\lambda_{\rm OTOC}=0$ for theories not exhibiting the exponential growth of OTOC), while the second inequality becomes non-trivial.
+Below we give examples of free massive bosons and fermions, when the first inequality is trivial, while the second one becomes non-trivial.
 We numerically show that in this case $ \lambda_{\rm K}\leq {2\pi \over \beta}$ is satisfied, thus providing further evidence for \eqref{MSS}.